 My interest in niacinamide for skin health started when I began dabbling with retinoids.
 My previous track record of using actives in skincare hadn’t been great (hello irritation!) and whilst I was keen to build a stronger retinoid into my routine, I wanted to be sure my skin could handle it.
 If my skin was healthy before I started a prescription retinoid, I felt I’d be more likely to tolerate it without any major issues.
 I considered ingredients that were keeping my skin healthy, hydrated and balanced, and this formed the concept for my barrier support serum with niacinamide, ceramides & hyaluronic acid taking centre stage.
 Prior to testing this serum I was having to use 3 different products to get these ingredients and I was really looking to streamline my routine, as I'm all about keeping things simple!

 There’s been a lot more buzz around the topical use of niacinamide lately and for good reason.
 It has a multitude of benefits and skin barrier health is just one of them.
 Niacinamide supports healthy barrier function by reducing transepidermal water loss (TEWL) and improving the water content of the surface layer of the skin.
 It does this through different mechanisms including encouraging ceramide production, protein synthesis and accelerating skin cell turnover.
 If that wasn’t enough, it’s also been shown to have anti-inflammatory effects in acne and rosacea.
 I have 5% niacinamide in my barrier support formulation – an optimal amount to provide these benefits with a lower risk of irritation than might be seen with higher concentrations.
 Bear in mind that since niacinamide encourages your skin to function better, you need to give it time to work its magic: at least a few months of consistent use, so be patient!
-This is why I also wanted to include other ingredients for barrier health e.g. ceramides (as well as the ceramide precursor, phytosphingosine) in my formulation.
+This is why I also wanted to include other ingredients for barrier health e.g. ceramides (as well as cholesterol and the ceramide precursor, phytosphingosine) in my formulation.